markc8688/Capstone/README.md

 # Capstone of Sensorsdata

+# Dataset

+Data is about user behaviors on the main web of Sensordata for a week length, including button clicking, account signing up, verfication code sending, video watching, and page leaving, etc.

 # Project Objectives
 Clean dirty log data and transform it for analytics.

 Exploratory data analysis, e.g. find user activity levels for different events, and user interaction with web components.